Julian Moti: Extradition from the Solomon Islands to Australia

-Later that month, the Solomon Islands government declared Moti to be a "prohibited immigrant", and explained that he would not be allowed back into the Solomons (for as long as the Sikua government remains in office), irrespective of whether or not his name is cleared in Australia.
+Later that month, the Solomon Islands government declared Moti to be a "prohibited immigrant", and explained that he would not be allowed back into the Solomon Islands (for as long as the Sikua government remained in office), irrespective of whether or not his name is cleared in Australia.

 Stay of indictment

 On 15 December 2009 Justice Debra Mullins of the Queensland Supreme Court ruled that there had been an abuse of process and stayed the indictment against Moti.
 She held that "questions about the integrity of the administration of the Australian justice system [arise] when witnesses who live in a foreign country, expected to be fully supported by the Australian Government until they gave evidence at the trial in Australia."
 The stay was set aside by the Queensland Court of Appeal in June 2010.

-In December 2011, the High Court of Australia ordered a stay of charges, ruling that Australian officials' participation in Moti's extradition from the Solomons had been unlawful under Solomon Islands law.
+In December 2011, the High Court of Australia ordered a stay of charges, ruling that Australian officials' participation in Moti's extradition from the Solomon Islands had been unlawful under Solomon Islands law.
 Summarising its ruling, the court said: "Further prosecution of the charges would be an abuse of process because of the role that Australian officials in Mr Moti being deported to Australia".
 This was a permanent stay of prosecution putting an end to all court proceedings against Moti; the ruling was a majority decision of six judges to one.
 Manasseh Sogavare stated, in response to the ruling: "I am so pleased.
 This matter has hung like a dark cloud over me and my government.
 This decision has vindicated me".

 Mr Moti regained his Fijian citizenship in 2012.
 He was admitted as a legal practitioner in Fiji on Monday 24 June 2013.
 In September, he was appointed Professor of Law at the University of Fiji.